BWY9394/Reid-Smith-Lab/WGS processings/README.md

 ## Trimming
 You can do this on Geneious, but (MUCH)faster to just run it on HPC.
 We're talking couple of minutes vs. an hour on your regular University-issue machine.
 Will be using BBDukTrim, but feel free to use whatever pleases you e.g. Trimmomatic etc.
-A *bit* of debate as to whether is necessary, but meh, seems to be gold standard so will do so until have time to prove otherwise
+A *bit* of debate as to whether is necessary, but meh, seems to be gold standard so will do so until have someone says otherwise

 Script required:
 > fastqc.sh